material-components/material-components-ios/contributing/README.md

 ### Pull request continuous integration for new contributors

-Continuous integration will only be initiated automatically for the core team and and recognized collaborators.
+Continuous integration will only be initiated automatically for the core team and recognized collaborators.

 All other pull requests must be labeled with `kokoro:force-run` by a member of the repo